X-23: Literary reception

-Volumes

-X-23 - 2005
+X-23 (2005)

 In 2005, Marvel Comics announced that X-23 #1 sold out.

-All-New Wolverine - 2015
+All-New Wolverine (2015)

 According to Diamond Comic Distributors, All-New Wolverine #1 was the 10th best selling comic book in November 2015.

-Matt Little of CBR.com called All-New Wolverine #1 a "fresh take on the legacy of "Wolverine" that fans will enjoy," asserting, "All-New Wolverine #1 is a good Wolverine comic; it's full of explosions and slashing and punching, the kind of stuff you want when you say to yourself, "Hey, I want to read a Wolverine comic."
-Tom Taylor, who's made a name for himself with mad violent stories like DC's "Injustice: Gods Among Us," knows how to ratchet up tension and deliver a high caliber action sequence, which is what you get in the first issue.
+Matt Little of CBR.com called All-New Wolverine #1 a "fresh take on the legacy of 'Wolverine' that fans will enjoy", asserting, "All-New Wolverine #1 is a good Wolverine comic; it's full of explosions and slashing and punching, the kind of stuff you want when you say to yourself, "Hey, I want to read a Wolverine comic."
+Tom Taylor, who's made a name for himself with mad violent stories like DC's "Injustice: Gods Among Us", knows how to ratchet up tension and deliver a high caliber action sequence, which is what you get in the first issue.
 It's a set piece that throws readers right into the middle of the action and catches them up as they go.
 David Lopez delivers more of his open, expressive art here, filling the issue with awesome choreography and rad character acting. [...]
 All-New Wolverine is a worthy successor to the franchise.
 It blends the familiar and the fresh with style and keeps fans engaged the entire issue.
-Congratulations, Laura; you're earning the codename "Wolverine."
+Congratulations, Laura; you're earning the codename "Wolverine".
 Jesse Schedeen of IGN gave All-New Wolverine #1 a grade of 8.5, saying, "As much as this series is new in the sense that a completely different character is calling herself Wolverine, the book also reads like a return to basics.
 This issue is a solid start to a promising new series. [...]
 The Wolverine franchise has finally found its bearing, and all it took was a completely new character underneath that distinctive mask.
 This first issue is lean and fast-paced, tossing readers right into the heat of battle and proving the former X-23 worthy of inheriting the mantle of Wolverine."
-Chase Magnett of Comicbook.com included the All-New Wolverine comic book series in their "10 Best X-23 Comics" list.
+Chase Magnett of ComicBook.com included the All-New Wolverine comic book series in their "10 Best X-23 Comics" list.